-The first constraint in this problem is the incentive compatibility constraint, while the second constraint is the expost participation or individual rationality (IR) constraint.
-Notice that the IR constraint requires that if a type produces, it needs to earn enough profit to cover its fixed cost, $\sigma$ .
-Notice also that the constraints allow for the possibility of types for which $q(\gamma) = 0$ , since the IR constraint as represented here holds when $q(\gamma) = 0$ .
+The first constraint in this problem is the incentive compatibility constraint, while the second constraint is the ex post participation or individual rationality (IR) constraint.
+The IR constraint requires that if a type produces, it needs to earn enough profit to cover its fixed cost, σ .
+The constraints also allow for the possibility of types for which $q(\gamma) = 0$, since the IR constraint holds when $q(\gamma) = 0$.
 We say that an allocation is feasible if it satisfies both of these constraints.